 At my 180 kilograms it takes an effort to lift myself out of the bath, but I’ll be damned if I’m hooked up to the crane.
 Ingmon and the boss grab me under the arms and that does the job.
 Standing up, I can no longer see my penis under my belly even when erect.
-I can’t get hard anyway, with no place for it to expand.
+I can’t really get hard anyway, with no place for it to expand.
 Previously, to check if my erectile function was normal, they would lift the bag of blubber high enough to access the penis and squeeze out a few spurts on the digital spoon.
-But now that it is getting all too awkward to manipulate they have a device for the purpose — a shelf to raise the blubber bag and a vibrating hose to slurp up the penis.
+But now that it is all getting too awkward to manipulate they have a device for the purpose—a shelf to raise the blubber bag and a vibrating hose to slurp up the penis.
 Thankfully, they continue to handle me manually on the bed.
 They’ve found from experience that the human touch is simply more efficient.

 I assume the quality and taste of semen extracted with friendly hands is superior as well.
 It would be nice if they joined me at my meals, but I am served a different diet from them.
-It’s Chinese food, but the carbo-rich repast is heavily infused with leeks, chives and garlic, designed to make me fat.
+It’s Chinese food, but the carbo-rich repast is heavily infused with leeks, chives and garlic, designed to make me both fat and fragrant.
 The more obese I become, the more Ingmon and the boss seem to like me.
 Admittedly, it’s not a full-fledged interest but a divided attention.
-From their tone and emphases detached from anything they’re presently doing, their conversation clearly has nothing to do with me.
+From their tone and emphases, detached from anything they’re presently doing, their conversation clearly has nothing to do with me.
 I suspect their job is easy and they have a lot of time on their hands.
 They’re bored.
 Then again, we’re crossing the Pacific Ocean.
 Occasionally, as if suddenly recalling where they are, they address me directly, as the boss does now.

 “Aa, hai laa, ngodei kapnei camdou jatgo zipsaujan.”

-The words are not to be found in my Cantonese playpen.
+The words are not to be found in my Cantonese word playpen.
 I have no idea what she’s saying.
 They then begin the game of trying, usually unsuccessfully, to paraphrase their meaning.